Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Mineralocorticoid therapy may include fludrocortisone acetate (Florinef) may be administered.
 Another treatment option is desoxycorticosterone pivalate (DOCP), also known as Percorten, given subcutaneously or intramuscularly every 21 to 28 days.

-- Routine checks of the dog's electrolyte levels should be scheduled as to monitor any electrolyte changes that may suggest changes in therapy.
+- Routine checks of the dog's electrolyte levels should be scheduled to monitor any electrolyte changes that may suggest changes in therapy.

 Therapy for Addison's disease in dogs is long-term, meaning for the rest of the dog's life.
 Although Addison's disease along with Addisonian crisis in dogs can be very scary, the good news is that once the dog is stabilized, the prognosis can be good to excellent.
 This also depends on the dog owner's compliance and education along with a willingness to follow the recommended therapy, explains veterinarian Dr. Marie E. Kerl a board-certified veterinarian specializing in internal medicine.